Good restaurants attract lots of customers — but great restaurants keep them coming back.

-If you can’t put your finger on any, start thinking of new ways that you can stand out:
+If you can't think of any today, start thinking of new ways that you can stand out:

-- Develop a signature brand.
+Develop a signature brand.
 Some brands are so powerful that you can recognize them from a mile away.
-Whether you operate one shop, or a chain of restaurants, building a visible brand can help you advertise yourself to customers and keep your restaurant in their minds.
-If you’re a coffee shop, this might mean investing in a new design for your cups — hiring an artist to help you design something trendy, special and uniquely you.
-This is an opportunity to get creative and think outside the box.
+Whether you operate one store or a chain of restaurants, building a visible brand can help you advertise yourself to customers and keep your restaurant in their minds.
+If you're a coffee shop, this might mean investing in a new design for your cups — hiring an artist to help you design something trendy, special, and uniquely you.

-- Promote crowd favorites.
+Promote crowd favorites.
 What is your most popular menu item, and what makes people love it so much?
 Whether you use a secret sauce on your breakfast sandwiches or infuse your home fries with truffle oil, find a way to brand your greatest crowd-pleaser as something that makes you unique.
-Your menu layout can increase your profit by up to 5% and it can emphasize your signature servings.
-Promoting the menu items you know your customers love is just one way to keep them coming back for more.
+Then be sure to feature it prominently on your menu design and promote them on your marketing channels.

-If a song is nice, you want to hear it again.
+If a song sounds good, you want to hear it again.
 If a meal hits the spot, you want to eat it again.
 People want to replicate experiences that they enjoy.
-With your delicious food, you’re halfway there — but there are extra perks you can offer customers that help take their experience one step further.
+With your delicious food, you're halfway there — but there are extra perks you can offer customers that help take their experience one step further.

-Whatever experience you’re providing, make it one that your customers will remember — and one that will make them want to keep dining with you.
+Whatever experience you're providing, make it memorable so that they'll want to keep dining with you.

 When owners and managers learn how to increase customer loyalty in restaurants, it can significantly boost their business.
 Loyal customers spend 67% more at restaurants than first-time customers do, and every diner loves a good deal.
 If you want to convert guests into regulars and increase sales, one option is to offer them incentives.
 Restaurant loyalty programs — from fast food franchises, to sit-down chains, to small businesses — can have a huge impact on customer retention and increase overall revenue by 5-10%.
 Research also shows that 73% of loyalty program members are more likely to recommend a brand if it has popular restaurant loyalty programs.